meshery/meshery/CONTRIBUTING.md

 ### `mesheryctl` command reference

-- Seee user-facing, documentation of the `mesheryctl` commands is available in the [Meshery Docs](https://docs.meshery.io/reference/mesheryctl).
+- See user-facing, documentation of the `mesheryctl` commands is available in the [Meshery Docs](https://docs.meshery.io/reference/mesheryctl).
 - See contributor-facing design spec for [Meshery CLI Commands and Documentation](https://docs.google.com/document/d/1xRlFpElRmybJ3WacgPKXgCSiQ2poJl3iCCV1dAalf0k/edit#heading=h.5fucij4hc5wt) for a complete reference of `mesheryctl`.

 ### General guidelines and resources